 The other issue to remember is that it is easy to attribute all our weird symptoms to Dysautonomia.
 However, new symptoms should always be checked out as they may be unrelated to your autonomic issues and more importantly may be treatable and in turn improve your autonomic symptoms.
 Appropriate treatment of issues such as hay fever or even pain, are known to help manage autonomic symptoms.
 Appropriate management of other comorbid conditions may also lower overall disability and improve health and functioning.
 All of which leads to a better quality of life.

-To give you an idea of what your eventual team may look like, this is my team:
+To give you an idea of what your eventual team may look like, this is my current team:

 - A Primary Cardiologist who is a specialist in Dysautonomia and coordinates the majority of my care.
 We've been together since 2007.